brooth/jeta-site/mysite/home/markdown/logger.md

     <h2>Logger Provider</h2>
 </div>

-In this tutorial, we will go through the logger provider feature that *Jeta* has.
-It's not the most complex part of the library but it is useful and time saver, though.

-So whatever logging framework is used in your project, now you can supply it with `@Log` annotation.
-To be able to do so, you need to define a `NamedLoggerProvider`:
+In this tutorial, we will go through the logger providing feature.
+It's not the most complex framework's part but it is useful and time saver, though.
+It's allowed to use `@Log` with any logging tool.
+To do that you need to define a `NamedLoggerProvider`:

     :::java
     import org.brooth.jeta.log.NamedLoggerProvider;